parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/definition.md

 ## Dapp

-A decentralized application (dapp) is an application built on a decentralized network that combines a smart contract and a front-end user interface.
+A decentralised application (dapp) is an application built on a decentralised network that combines a smart contract and a front-end user interface.

 ## Provider